iGardening Logo Large Transparent Background

 Pests and Diseases

 Abelia x grandiflora is generally resistant to pests and diseases, which adds to its appeal as a garden shrub.
 However, occasional issues may arise, such as aphids or leaf spots.
-Manage aphids with insecticidal soap, and ensure good air circulation to prevent fungal issues.
+Manage aphids with insecticidal soap and ensure good air circulation to prevent fungal issues.
 Keeping the shrub healthy through proper care will minimise these problems.

 Design Ideas for Your Garden